jhealey5/acf-focal_point/readme.txt

 Image returned as either tag or object to use within themes.
 Includes responsify.js.

-See Frequently Asked Questions for troubleshooting.
+See Frequently Asked Questions for and detailed usage.

-Last tested on ACF v4 (4.4.5) & ACF Pro (5.3.3.2) Compatible.
+Last tested on ACF v4 (4.4.5) & ACF Pro (5.3.3.2).